Friedrich Heyser: Life

 Friedrich Heyser studied from 1880 to 1883 at the Academy of Fine Arts in Dresden as a student of Leon Pohle and Paul Mohn.
 From 1883 to 1885, he studied with Ferdinand Keller at the Academy of Fine Arts in Karlsruhe.
 In 1890 he briefly attended the Académie Julian in Paris.
 He lived and worked in Berlin, Bad Harzburg, and Dresden.

-Heyser was a member of the Allgemeine Deutsche Kunstgenossenschaft and the artist group Grün-Weiss, formed around 1910.
-Green and white are the state colors of Saxony.
-The Grün-Weiß group, as a progressive group within the Dresden Art Cooperative, presented their works from October 29, 1910, in the Emil Richter Art Salon.
+Heyser was a member of the Allgemeine Deutsche Kunstgenossenschaft and the artist group Grün-Weiss (green and white are the state colors of Saxony) formed around 1910.
 Members of the Grün-Weiß group included painters Max Frey, Josef Goller, Georg Jahn, Walther Illner, Georg Lührig, Max Pietschmann, Paul von Schlippenbach, Bernhard Schröter, Johann Walter-Kurau, sculptors Richard Guhr, Hans Hartmann-McLean, Heinrich Wedemeyer, and architects Rudolf Bitzan, Georg Heinsius von Mayenburg, and Martin Pietzsch.
+The Grün-Weiß group, a progressive group within the Dresden Art Cooperative, presented their works in the Emil Richter Art Salon starting October 29, 1910.
 From today's perspective, the Grün-Weiß was a moderate attempt to bring movement into the conservative structures of the Dresden Art Cooperative.

 Works

 Friedrich Heyser created numerous portraits of well-known personalities as well as genre-like depictions, often based on German poetry.
-In the last years of his life he created some landscape paintings u. a. from the island of Föhr and from Friesland.
+In the last years of his life he created some landscape paintings from the island of Föhr and Friesland.

+In 2025, Heyser's painting Ophelia was referenced in Taylor Swift's music video for her song, "The Fate of Ophelia".
+The incident brought attention to the artist and drew fans to see painting in the Museum Wiesbaden.